-It’s a question that people with credit card debt ask all the time – how do I know when I have too much debt to handle it on my own?
+It’s a question that people with credit card debt ask all the time – how do I know when I have too much debt to handle on my own?
 You want to do the right thing for your finances and you’d probably prefer to do it without outside help.
 But at a certain point, you simply may have too much debt to get out of it on your own.
 So, how do you know when it’s time to call in the professionals for debt help?

 One good measure is to use your debt-to-income ratio (DTI).
 That’s a tool that lenders use to decide if you have too much debt when you apply for a new loan.
 If you’re overburdened with debt, it makes you more likely to default because you won’t be able to afford to pay a loan back.
 Lenders check your DTI to see if you already have too much debt.
 If you do, they won’t approve you for the new loan.
-For most lenders, the cut off is around 41-45 percent, with the new loan payments factored in.
+For most lenders, the cut-off is around 41-45 percent, with the new loan payments factored in.

 With that in mind, you can monitor your own debt-to-income ratio to see when you’re getting overextended.
 A good rule of thumb is to keep your DTI at around 36 percent or less.
-That way, you won’t get denied for loans because your debt-to-income ratio is too high.
+That way, you won’t get denied loans because your debt-to-income ratio is too high.
 You’ll always be able to get new financing when you need it because you should be able to comfortably afford all your debt payments.

 If your DTI is over 36 percent, it’s usually a sign you need debt help

-“When people call Consolidated Credit for credit counseling, we use debt-to-income ratio to evaluate if a person has become overextended with debt,” explains Gary Herman, President of Consolidated Credit.
+“When people call Consolidated Credit for credit counseling, we use a debt-to-income ratio to evaluate if a person has become overextended with debt,” explains Gary Herman, President of Consolidated Credit.
 “We track DTI of the people we provide credit counseling to in order to identify new trends in consumer debt.
-And currently the debt-to-income ratio of the people we’re talking to is increasing in most parts of the country.”
+And currently, the debt-to-income ratio of the people we’re talking to is increasing in most parts of the country.”